Manifesto Directory Structure

 docs

-The junk drawer directory, containing notes, license, documenation, etc
+The junk drawer directory, containing notes, license, documentation, etc

 locale